GitSkynet/GitSkynet/README.md

 ### Hi there 👋

-⚡ Lover of the world of programming, building my first projects in web development and learning by doing.
+⚡
+I love programming, creating websites, applications, programs ...
+I am in love with Arduino and raspberry, android, applications, web development ...
+I love the DIY world and I have several projects made with raspberry; also, I am always learning something new or improving what is known!
+A year ago I decided to redirect my professional career and dedicate myself to the development of web applications and cross-platform applications.
 I like to learn continuously, give shape to my ideas and make them come true.

-🌱 I’m currently learning JavaScript, ReactJS, and Stack MERN
+⚡⚡⚡ I’m just graduated from IronHack Barcelona as a Full Stack Web Developer JavaScript, ReactJS, and Stack MERN

 Skills:
 ReactJS, JavaScript, NodeJS, Express, MongoDB, MySQL, C